- Prebuilt Choice: iBuyPower Element 9260 Gaming Desktop

 The Ace A55 is a great drive too.

 It does its job in providing high-speed solid-state storage, and gives you some extra headroom with the 8 extra gigs it has as a buffer.

 Nvidia threw a huge curveball this year, and it’ll give your wallet a break for once.
 Introducing the Zotac GeForce RTX 2060 Super Mini.

 We had plans to suggest the regular RTX 2060 for this build but considering our $900 build guide already used it, we knew we had to upgrade.
 Thankfully, the RTX 2060 Super provides RTX 2070-like performance for a much lower price — it’s amazing.

-Play all your favorite games at 1080p or even 1440p at 60fps for sure, maybe even some sick 4K gaming.
+Thanks to this thing’s high GPU memory clock speed, you can play all your favorite games at 1080p or even 1440p at 60fps for sure, maybe even some sick 4K gaming.